Vegan Breakfast Hash

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-This is the hash that is in my viral Vegan Breakfast Burritos.
+This is the same hash that I use in my viral Vegan Breakfast Burritos.

 It takes a while to bake (that slow roasted perfection!), but it is so worth it.
 Trust me!